 TVT stations are characterized by a series of technical partameters that makes them superior on international market and TVT system have become favorite choice for both manufacturers, reseach teams or final users of long/medium range VIS-NIR cameras.

-VINIS system can be treated as a cost effective solution for testing VIS-NIR cameras and SWIR imagers.
+VINIS system can be treated as a simplified version of TVT system.
+In detail, it is a cost effective solution for testing VIS-NIR cameras and SWIR imagers.
 It is based on manual halogen light source coded as LS-MAH (non calibrated in basic version) in contrast to computerized calibrated DAL light source.
 Next, targets are manually inserted when in TVT system targets are automatically exchanged using MRW-8 rotary wheel.
 Finally, VINIS is typically delivered as an image projector without PC and test software (it is assumed that these blocks are delivered by customer if needed).
 All these changes in design have enabled significant price reduction comparing to typical TVT test system.
 At the same time LS-MAH light source is offered in a series of versions and this feature enables to optimize VINIS to different applications.

 Fig.2.
 Photo of VINIS150 test system